RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 **Required Arguments**

-Required: a unique identifier after a space and the ``::`` in the activecode directive.
+A unique identifier after a space and the ``::`` in the activecode directive.
 No spaces may be included in this identifier.

 This unique identifer will be the ``div`` id that contains this particular code snippet; this unique identifier allows you to tie activecode blocks to a grading interface, or any other groupings for assessment within the Runestone interface, for instance if you wanted students to complete a problem in an activecode window.
 For this reason, we recommend that you follow some type of naming convention in determining these unique identifiers for directives, especially activecode directives, since they are the most common place for users to edit and potentially save content repeatedly.